anooplab/homepage-source/content/publications/presentations/general.md

 draft: false
 ---

+-   Workshop in Chemistry for PG Students and Teachers organised by Calicut Chemistry Collective, 27 November 2021.
+-   Computational Modeling in Chemistry, Biology and Materials"- Making it Mainstream, organized by Cochin University fo Science and Technology (CUSAT), Kerala, 23-26 Novemeber 2021.
+-   Lecture in the QIP Workshop Computationally Designing of Materials for Materials Genome organized by Department of Chemistry, IIT Indore, March 1-6 2021.
+-   Science Academies sponsored Refresher Course oN “Theoretical and Computational Chemistry” Organized by PG & Research Department of Chemistry, PSGR Krishnammal College for Women, Coimbatore, Tamil NadU, Feb 8-11 2021.
+-   Workshop on Computaitonal Chemistry at Srinivasa Ramanujan Institute for Basic Sciences, Kerala, 9 October 2020.
+-   Webinar Lecture Series, Lecture -7 at Department of Chemistry, Kashmir University, 7 Oct 2020.
 -   Organised TEQIP workshop on "Applications of Computers in Chemistry" in March 2020 jointly with Dr. S. Mishra.
 -   Application of Computational Methods in Modern Sciences, Bajkul M